pmadruga/pedromadruga.com/content/posts/airflow2-simple-dag.md

 ---
 title: "A simple DAG using Airflow 2.0"
-description: "Leveraging Taskflow API from Airflow 2 to build a simple DAG, with two tasks"
+description: "Airflow 2.x is a game-changer, especially regarding its simplified syntax using the new Taskflow API.
+In this tutorial, we're building a DAG with only two tasks.
+The DAG's tasks include generating a random number (task 1) and print that number (task 2)."
 tags: ["airflow", "raspberry pi", "data engineering"]
 date: 2021-08-05
 cover: